ipfs-inactive/examples/examples/files/readme.md

 Type: directory
 ```

-You can then take that hash and investigate it to see that it matches whats in
+You can then take that hash and investigate it to see that it matches what's in
-the files api:
+the files API:

 ```bash
 $ ipfs ls QmPdZg2VXP4XcUPziqMMB4msjJeqcCVWdtA9251CRkwARC